tylerm007/SwaggerToSchema/README.md

 ##To Run
-pass an argument for an swagger file or an http location
+pass an argument for a swagger file or an http location

 ###Use a URL endpoint
 ```